StockwatchDev/application_settings/docs/7-Recipes.md

 ## Having a test configuration during testing

-During unit testing, you typically would like to have a specific test configuration and it would be a hassle to provide a file for this purpose.
-Fortunately, there is another way.
-As an example, let's create a test config for `ExampleConfigSection` (see [Quick Start](Quick_start.md)):
+During unit testing, you typically would like to have a specific test configuration and it would be a hassle to provide a file for this purpose. this especially holds true for the situation in which you have used `application_settings` to define a config section for your library package, and hence have no config container in your package that can do the file handling.

+Fortunately, there is another way, namely by using classmethod `set`.
+As an example, let's create a test config for `ExampleConfigSection`, (see [Quick Start](Quick_start.md)):

 ```python